TriMe++: Multi-threaded triangular meshing in two dimensions: Overview

 where $k$ is the spring stiffness parameter, and $l_0$ is the desired edge length.
 The force is zero when the edge length is larger than or equal to $l_0$, and therefore the formulation only generates repulsive forces.
 When the edge length is much smaller than $l_0$, the repulsive force is large.
 When $l$ is close to $l_0$, the repulsive force becomes small.
 In the implementation, $l_0$ is chosen to be a factor $\textit{fac}_F=1.2$ larger than the edge length we actually desire, so that there is repulsive force when $l$ is near the desired length, to help the points spread out across the domain.
 This is incorporated in Eq.~\eqref{eq:DistMesh-size scaling} below, of the calculation of the desired element sizes corresponding to a mesh.

 The desired edge length $l_0$ is calculated from the element size function, $\mu(\vec{x})$, which gives the relative edge length distribution over the domain, regardless of the number of points and the actual element sizes.
 For example, $\mu(x,y)=1+x$ for a unit square corresponds to a mesh where the edge lengths close to the left boundary ($x=0$) are about half the edge lengths close to the right boundary ($x=1$).
-Depending on how fine the actual mesh is, the actual desired element sizes are calculated via the scaling
+Suppose a mesh has $M$ edges.
+Depending on how fine the mesh is, the actual desired edge lengths for $i=1,\dots , M$ edges are calculated via the scaling